maartensap/riveter-nlp/README.md

 ### Example installation instructions

 We recommend creating a new virtual environment.
+Activate this environment before installing and before running the code.

 ```
 conda create -n connoFramerEnv python=3.8